 British Embassies in Tbilisi and Yerevan are also inviting bids on the same timescale.
 See websites for details.

-Criteria for Bidding Projects must be aligned with the UK Government’s Building Stability Overseas Strategy and must contribute to one or more of the following outcomes:
+Projects must be aligned with the UK Government’s Building Stability Overseas Strategy and must contribute to one or more of the following outcomes:

 - Improved confidence and understanding between targeted actors across conflict divides, notably through multi-track processes (including the engagement of Diaspora communities);

 - Increased awareness and sustainable solutions to problems of radicalisation and/or issues of national / ethnic minorities within countries and across boundary lines;

 - Enhanced capacity of all actors, including authorities and security sector organisations to prevent, manage and respond to crisis and conflict, and develop inclusive policies;